Tim Hortons teams up with Justin Bieber to launch Timbit flavours called 'Timbiebs'

 “It opens us up to a different audience and a different conversation beyond just hockey,” Bagozzi said.
 “Justin has wide appeal, but definitely does appeal to younger guests.”

-Nabbing Bieber -- one of the best-selling music artists of all time -- represents a major coup for the chain.
+Nabbing Bieber - one of the best-selling musical artists of all time - represents a major coup for the chain.

-The genesis of the collaboration can be traced back to 2019 when the superstar waded into a heated debate over Tim Hortons' lid redesign by launching a poll on his Instagram account.
+The genesis of Tim Hortons' collaboration with Justin Bieber started in late 2019, when the superstar waded into a heated debate over Tim Hortons' lid redesign by launching a poll on his Instagram account in December 2019.

 “That was the start of a conversation,” Bagozzi said.
 “He was quite keen to do something with us, so it's been almost two years in the making.”

-"We probably started with about 100 possibilities," Bagozzi said.
-"We would send him samples to try and he was very specific on what he liked and didn't like.
-It was months in the making to land on these three flavours."
+“We probably started with about 100 possibilities,” Bagozzi said.
+“We would send him samples to try and he was very specific on what he liked and didn't like.”

 Tim Hortons will roll out the limited-edition Timbiebs Timbits in chocolate white fudge, sour cream chocolate chip, and birthday cake waffle on Nov.
 29, exclusively in Canada and the United States.